-Actor Daniel Day-Lewis describes how he got the role of Dublin writer Christy Brown in the film My Left Foot.
+Actor Daniel Day-Lewis describes how he got the role of Dublin writer and artist Christy Brown in the film My Left Foot.

 Daniel Day-Lewis explains how he came to learn about Christy Brown and to play him in the film My Left Foot.